MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/overview.md

 ### See also
 [User Guide (Sales and Sales Hub)](../sales-enterprise/user-guide.md)
 [Business process flows overview](../customize/business-process-flows-overview.md)
-[Set up a product catalog](../sales-enterprise/set-up-product-catalog-walkthrough.md) (Applies only to the Sales app)
+[Set up a product catalog](../sales-enterprise/set-up-product-catalog-walkthrough.md) (applies to the Sales app only)
-[Set up sales territories](../admin/add-remove-territory-members.md) (Applies only to the Sales app)
+[Set up sales territories](../admin/add-remove-territory-members.md) (applies to the Sales app only)